Aquilaafuadajo/aguadulce-dapp/README.md

 `truffle migrate --reset`

-5. Go into the root folder and past the contract address from the terminal and paste in docker-compose.yml file
+5. Go into the root folder and copy the contract address from the terminal and paste in docker-compose.yml file

 `REACT_APP_CONTRACT_ADDRESS: THE_ADDRESS_YOU_COPIED`